MANDYTSANG007/codeQuiz/README.md

 # Code Quiz
-A multiple-choice quesiton quiz that will run in a browser created by using HTML, CSS, and JavaScript.
+A multiple-choice quesiton quiz that will run in a browser.
+It is created by using HTML, CSS, and JavaScript.

 ## Getting Started